This board design concentrates on the 2 input Ternary Combinations.

 Here are the PCB’s for the Basic boards.

-If you want to see more of this type of content, I would appreciate any donation to help pay for more original designs and parts.
+If you want to see more of this type of content, I would appreciate your support to help pay for more original designs and parts.
 I hope you enjoy this work, regards Arto.

 An error has occurred; the feed is probably down.
 Try again later.